Imams, teachers and those on their way to becoming either.

 Imam and Teacher Training

-Advanced one-to-one training, twelve weekly live sessions a term.
+Advanced one-to-one training.
+A term is twelve live sessions with your own Qārī.
 Entry is assessed at the Recitation Consultation.

 From our students